-Dutch Bottoms Baptist Church began as "union" church
+Dutch Bottoms Baptist Church

 Dutch Bottoms Baptist Church, overlooking Douglas Lake alongside Hwy.
-25-E, dates to 1920, described in a general church history recorded by charter member and long-time church clerk Mrs. John N. Reneau in 1945 as a “year of decision making and activity for the people of a little farming community named Dutch Bottoms, located east of the French Broad River (now Douglas Lake) in northwestern Cocke County, Tennessee.”

-Prior to this time, a Sunday School had been started in a local school—McNabb’s School.
+25-E, dates to 1920.

-Having come to an agreement that the area needed a church building, the group, under the leadership of Mrs. W. B. (Nora Gillespie) McNabb, opted to erect a building and establish Dutch Bottoms Union Church.
+Having come to an agreement that the area needed a church building and leaders opted to erect a building and establish Dutch Bottoms Union Church.
 Within the framework of this Union Church, four denominations would worship on a rotating basis: Baptist, Methodist, Christian, and Presbyterian.

 Part of this plan failed to come to fruition as neither a Christian nor a Presbyterian Church was ever organized.
 However, the Dutch Bottoms Baptist Church and the Dutch Bottoms Methodist Church were established.